GuyAvraham/expo-auth0-example-2020/README.md

 yarn start
 ```

-Make sure to replace the `auth0ClientId` and `auth0Domain` values with the ones from your Auth0 application.
+Make sure to replace the `auth0ClientId` and `auth0Domain` values with the ones from your Auth0 application (app.json).

 ![Application Settings](images/image-1.jpeg)